 These are used to record subscription payments made by customers.

-This is the main landing page of the template and contains basic information for new customers to learn more about the application.
+This is the main landing page of the template.
+It has basic information for new customers to learn more about the application.
 It has a header, hero, client showcase, video section, features listing section, call-to-action and footer.

-The pricing page contains the pricing tables which has 4 paid plans with a list of features.
-The pricing displayed can be toggled from yearly to monthly pricing.
+The pricing page contains the pricing block that has 4 paid plans, each with a list of features.
+The plan price can be toggled from yearly to monthly billing.

 Group billing mode switch